Emergency Dentist – Brookfield, WI

 Maintain Good Oral Hygiene At Home

-Closeup of patient smiling while flossing her teeth
+Close up of patient smiling while flossing her teeth

 In order to keep your teeth and gums healthy, you need to implement a solid oral hygiene routine.
 We recommend using a soft-bristled toothbrush and fluoridated toothpaste to brush your teeth each morning and evening (or after every meal, if possible).
 Furthermore, you should gently floss between each tooth and behind your molars before rinsing with mouthwash for 30-60 seconds.
 Together, these habits will help prevent built-up plaque and tartar.